MAAYTHM/riskiqsub/README.md

+## ⚠️ Deprecation Notice

+As of May 2025, the [RiskIQ Community site](https://community.riskiq.com) has been discontinued and replaced by Microsoft Defender Threat Intelligence.
+Since the original source for subdomain data is no longer available, this tool is now deprecated and no longer functional.

+**Note:**
+RiskIQ's PassiveTotal Community product has been retired, and there is no longer public access to its subdomain enumeration features.
+Please consider alternative sources or tools for subdomain discovery.

+---

 ## Whats use of this tool?
 To get subdomains from 'https://community.riskiq.com'.
 As there is no api endpoint, it uses valid credentials to login and then get subdomains.